C'est pour vivre (album)

-C'est pour vivre is a French-language compilation album by Canadian singer Celine Dion, released in Europe, Asia, Australia and South America in 1997.
-It features 14 songs recorded between 1983 and 1987.
-The album was issued under many different titles, with different covers, and by various music labels.
-It reached number 32 in Wallonia (Belgium) and number 49 in the United Kingdom.
+C'est pour vivre (lit.
+'It's for living') is a French-language compilation album by Canadian singer Celine Dion, released in Europe, Asia, Australia, and South America in 1997.
+It includes 14 songs recorded between 1983 and 1987.
+The album was issued under various titles, with different covers, and by numerous music labels.
+It reached number 32 in Belgium's Wallonia and number 49 in the United Kingdom.

 Background and content

-After the success of D'eux, which became the best-selling French-language album of all time, various music labels around the world issued compilations with Dion's early and rare recordings from the '80s.
-After 1995's Gold Vol. 1, a compilation with another 14 songs was released in 1997.
-It was issued in Europe, Asia, Australia and South America under many various titles: C'est pour vivre, The French Love Album, Les premières années: The Very Best of the Early Years, Mon ami, Les hits de Céline Dion volume 2 or D'amour française.
-They were released with many different covers and by various music labels.
+After the success of D'eux, which became the best-selling French-language album of all time, music labels around the world issued compilations of Dion's early and less widely available recordings from the 1980s.
+Following 1995's Gold Vol. 1, another compilation of 14 songs was released in 1997.
+It appeared in Europe, Asia, Australia, and South America under several titles, including C'est pour vivre, The French Love Album, Les premières années: The Very Best of the Early Years, Mon ami, Les hits de Céline Dion volume 2, and D'amour française.
+These editions were issued with different covers and by various labels.

-Critical reception and commercial performance
+Critical reception

-Charlotte Dillon of AllMusic gave the album four out of five stars and wrote that even if you can't understand the words, you can "enjoy the sound and feel the emotions during such notable tunes" as "Je ne veux pas", "En amour", "Ne me plaignez pas", and "Les chemins de ma maison".
-On 3 February 1997, C'est pour vivre was issued in the United Kingdom where it reached number 49 in March 1997.
-In July 1997, it also debuted on the chart in Belgium Wallonia peaking at number 32 the next month.
+Charlotte Dillon of AllMusic gave the album four out of five stars, noting that even listeners who do not understand the lyrics can "enjoy the sound and feel the emotions during such notable tunes" as "Je ne veux pas", "En amour", "Ne me plaignez pas", and "Les chemins de ma maison".

+Commercial performance

+On 3 February 1997, C'est pour vivre was released in the United Kingdom, where it reached number 49 in March 1997.
+In July 1997, it also entered the chart in Belgium's Wallonia, peaking at number 32 the following month.

 Track listing

-All tracks produced by Eddy Marnay and Rudi Pascal, except "En amour" by Marnay and "Je ne veux pas" by Romano Musumarra.
+All tracks were produced by Eddy Marnay and Rudi Pascal, except "En amour", produced by Marnay, and "Je ne veux pas", produced by Romano Musumarra.